-Use Case Figure
+Figure 3 Use Case

 4.2.
 Class Diagram

 The class diagram for the educational institution selection platform illustrates the core components and relationships within the system.
 It primarily focuses on representing the key classes and their interactions.

 This class diagram illustrates the key components of the platform, their relationships, and the central role of the User class.
 It serves as a foundation for the software development and helps in visualizing how data and interactions flow within the system.